 TEST A PORTFOLIO IDEA

 Now that you have seen how your Streamer portfolios fare with the Portfolio Scorecard, you may wish to create portfolio simulations.
 You can test different portfolio ideas, and see how they score.
 Navigate to:

 You may also save your portfolio to revisit later, or for use in other features.
-Save a portfolio by clicking the file icon on the left of the Scorecard.
+Save your portfolio by clicking the file icon on the left of the Scorecard.

 SET PLANNING GOALS

-Determine the necessary monthly savings required to meet any future financial goal (think children’s education, purchasing a home, retirement savings, etc.).
+Determine the necessary monthly savings required to meet your target wealth for retirement.
 Select a portfolio you will be investing in for your financial goal.
-Portfolios saved from the Simulation segment, and Wealthscope model portfolios will appear by default.
+Portfolios saved from the Simulations segment, and Wealthscope model portfolios will appear by default.
 See instructions in section 3 for how to include Streamer portfolios in Planning.